Aydın: Christianity and Byzantine era

-Turkic and Ottoman era
+Turkic/Ottoman era

 Under the rule of Menteshe, whose lands extended towards the south, the city was renamed as Güzelhisar ("beautiful castle").
 The city was later taken over by the Aydinids, who made it one of their principal settlements, but not the capital.

 The Beylik of Aydin was founded in the region in 1307 and they ruled the lands north of Büyük Menderes River up to and including İzmir.
 During the first half of the 14th century, Aydinids were as active as the Ottomans, if not more, in pressuring the islands and the lands west of Anatolia, and they caused much hardship for the Byzantine and Latin dependencies of the Aegean Sea and mainland Greece.
 The principality was taken over by the rising Ottoman Empire, for the first time shortly before the Battle of Ankara between the Ottomans and Tamerlane in 1402, and then Tamerlane having given back the province to the sons of Aydın.
 Finally Ottomans definitely captured it in 1425.

 Aydın became part of Anatolia Province of the Ottoman Empire and this until 1827, when it became the seat of its own eyalet under its own name, constituted among other reasons to respond to the prevalent unrest in the region, as exemplified by Atçalı Kel Mehmet Rebellion (1829–1830).
 The seat was moved to İzmir in the 1840s and with the abolition of eyalets under the administrative reforms of 1864, Aydın became a sanjak (subprovince) of the vilayet of the same name, with its seat still in İzmir, which had outgrown Aydın city in size as it became a booming port of international trade.

 In the 19th century Aydın continued to benefit from its location at the center of the fertile Menderes valley, and its population grew.
 At that time, besides figs and olive oil, which were the traditional crops of the region, cotton also grew in importance, with many European investors seeking alternative sources of cotton at the time of the American Civil War.

-Construction of İzmir-Aydın Railway
+Construction of İzmir-Aydın railway

 The first railroad commenced in the Ottoman Empire and the first finished within the present-day territory of Turkey was built by the British Levant Company connecting Aydın to Smyrna (now İzmir).
 The 130 km line was started in 1856 and finished in ten years.
 The line fundamentally changed Aydın region's economy.
 The railway station built at the time remains an impressive structure in the city of Aydın.

-The Greek Occupation of Aydın
+Greek occupation

 During the Greco-Turkish War (1919-1922), violent fighting took place in and around Aydın [Αϊδίνιο], especially in the beginning phase of the war, during the Battle of Aydın between 27 June and 4 July 1919.
 The civilian population of the city, principally Turkish as well as Greek, suffered heavy casualties.
 Neither could the city's Jewish population, 3,500-strong in 1917 go unscathed.